 The itinerary is dependant on weather but below is a typical 5 day course:

 Day 1.
 Arrive RHKYC Causeway bay at 0930hrs.
-Crew briefing and sail to the south of Hong Kong island.
-Evening at anchor and dinner onboard.
+Crew briefing and a long sail west to Tai O, Lantau Island arriving late at night with dinner onboard.

 Day 3.
-Practice mooring alongside and to mooring buoys.
-Longer sail up to Sai Kung steering under compass.
+Sail up to Sai Kung steering under compass.
 Night navigation exercise to an anchorage in the north of Sai Kung.
 Spend the night on a mooring and dinner onboard.

 Day 4.
 Sail training around Sai Kung islands and a night entry into Hebe Haven.
 Evening spent in marina and dinner at RHKYC clubhouse.